Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 With a layer 3 switch, the switch itself can route traffic from a VLAN to the other by IP.

-A layer 3 switch is more expensive than a layer 2 switch but is easier to setup than a switch and a router for multi-VLAN networks.
+A layer 3 switch is more expensive than a layer 2 switch but is easier to set up than a switch and a router for multi-VLAN networks.

 ### DMZ (Demilitarized Zone)